All electron GW with linearized augmented plane waves for metals and semiconductors: Results

 Finally, in Fig.~6 we plot the band structure along the high symmetry lines for selected insulators, namely Si, SiC, ZnS, and LiF.
-As is well known, the major effect of G$_0$W$_0$ and GW$_0$ as compared to DFT is the shift of the valence bands away from conduction bands to increase the gap size.
+As is well known, the major effect of G$_0$W$_0$ and GW$_0$ as compared to DFT is the shifting of the valence and conduction bands away from each other to increase the gap size.
 The connectivity of the bands and the overall band-structure is only moderately changed from its DFT structure, and the band renormalization is also quite weak in most band insulators, except for LiF, where the band renormalization from GGA is quite strong.
 We notice that the shift in valence and conduction band in GW is present throughout the BZ and is not particular to a specific symmetry point.